Fuzzwah/mplayer-web-mouse-control/README.md

 ## MPlayer Web and Mouse Remote Control

-A Python based HTTP server which passes commands to mplayer from a website and mouse buttons.
+A Python3 based HTTP server which passes commands to mplayer from a website and mouse buttons.

 #### Purpose